 Drilling of words (expressive skills) can be done in a fun way by making a path or a pretend ‘bridge’ with the flashcards.
 Place them side by side so as to form the path.

 A child is asked to say the word on the card and as s/he says it correctly, they get to step on that card.
 The objective of the game is to say the words correctly and walk across the path/ bridge.
 The game can be made simpler by placing lesser cards.
 Alternately, fun tasks can be alternate cards (such as – jump or sing a song) which will act as breaks to the ‘drilling’ of sounds/words.

 The bigger the flashcards, the more fun the game would be.

 Place the flashcards, facing up, randomly on the floor.
 Name the cards and tell the child to ‘run’ to the card.
 This requires a child to locate /find the card (paying attention to all of them) and move towards it.
 This game can be made easier or more difficult by adding or removing cards placed on the floor.
 Additionally, specific clues can be given – such as ‘run to two red cards’ or ‘ run to the car and then the pencil’ etc. Great to build listening, language while working through motor skills.

 5. Trace them

 Cut older flashcards around the shape of the object or item in it.
 Allow the child to trace the item using a crayon or pencil on a paper.
 This is a fun activity to build motor skills, eye-hand coordination while teaching language skills.

 Do you use flashcards in any other fun way?
-Share your ideas in the comments below.
+Share your flash card making ideas for kindergarten in the comments below.